Azure/bicep-types-az/generated/compute/microsoft.compute/2019-07-01/types.md

 * **hostId**: string (ReadOnly): A unique id generated and assigned to the dedicated host by the platform. <br><br> Does not change throughout the lifetime of the host.
 * **instanceView**: [DedicatedHostInstanceView](#dedicatedhostinstanceview) (ReadOnly): The dedicated host instance view.
 * **licenseType**: 'None' | 'Windows_Server_Hybrid' | 'Windows_Server_Perpetual': Specifies the software license type that will be applied to the VMs deployed on the dedicated host. <br><br> Possible values are: <br><br> **None** <br><br> **Windows_Server_Hybrid** <br><br> **Windows_Server_Perpetual** <br><br> Default: **None**
-* **platformFaultDomain**: int: Fault domain of the dedicated host within a dedicated host group.
+* **platformFaultDomain**: int {minValue: 0, maxValue: 2}: Fault domain of the dedicated host within a dedicated host group.
 * **provisioningState**: string (ReadOnly): The provisioning state, which only appears in the response.
 * **provisioningTime**: string (ReadOnly): The date when the host was first provisioned.
 * **virtualMachines**: [SubResourceReadOnly](#subresourcereadonly)[] (ReadOnly): A list of references to all virtual machines in the Dedicated Host.